andre-tm-hui/ReVox/README.md

   - Run the application
   - Given that VB-Audio Cable is installed, devices should initialize automatically to system defaults.
 Change as you see fit.
-  - In applications where you want to use the sampler, set the input device to "CABLE Output (VB-Audio Virtual Cable)" By default, hotkeys for Numpad 0-9 are preset.
-To change an existing hotkey:
+  - In applications where you want to use the sampler, set the input device to "CABLE Output (VB-Audio Virtual Cable)" To add a new hotkey, click the "+" button under the Soundboard/VoiceFX list and do the following
-  - Double-click the hotkey text in the app window
-  - When it reads "Listening...", tap any key once
+  - When a new entry is added and reading "Listening..." in the 2nd column, tap any key once
   - If the "Listening..." text updates to the key you just pressed, the new hotkey is set
-  - If the "Listening..." text does not update after repeated presses of a key, check that the hotkey isn't already set elsewhere
-To add a new hotkey, click the "+" button and do as above.
+  - If the "Listening..." text does not update after repeated presses of a key, that hotkey may not be valid* To change a hotkey, click on the hotkey (2nd column), and repeat as above.
 To remove a hotkey, select an existing hotkey by clicking on the hotkey text once, and click the "-" button.
 To change a hotkey's settings:
-  - Double click the settings cog to the right of the hotkey
+  - Double click the settings cog to the right of the hotkey (in the 3rd column) Each hotkey comes with a customizable label in the leftmost column.

 To add pre-recorded audio clips (.WAV, dual-channel only):
   - Navigate to %appdata%/Virtual Soundboard and Sampler/samples